DoctorLogicProduct/dltest/landing-pages/dental-website-design-get-started-1.md

   component: feature-1
   component_css: feature
   img_alignment: Left
-  headline: Why DoctorLogic Was the Clear Choice for Parker West
+  headline: Why DoctorLogic Was the Clear Choice for VIP Plastic Surgery
-  text: 'Parker West Dental Associates (Parker West), a leading cosmetic dentistry
+  text: VIP Plastic Surgery initially worked with several vendors, who were costly
-    practice in Plano, TX struggled to find the perfect solution to achieve what they wanted most: new patients and practice growth.
-Since partnering with DoctorLogic, Parker West saw an increase in indexed keywords by 935%.
-Their Before and After Photo Gallery page views increased by 140% and brings in 44.51% of their entire website pageview data. '
+    and unable to fulfill their promises of attracting patient leads through website traffic.
+Since partnering with DoctorLogic, VIP Plastic Surgery saw a growth in Page 1 keywords by 1,642%, resulting in an increase in website visits by 102%, a 55% increase in website leads, and a 10% lead-to-patient conversion rate.
+In addition to keyword ranking, the Before and After Photo Gallery brings in 67% of all page view traffic, with 34% leads coming strictly from the gallery page.
   btn:
   - btn-link: "/case-studies/parker-west"
     btn-label: Read Case Study
   class: ''
   wistia-link: []
-  img: "/uploads/Add a heading.png"
+  img: "/uploads/Copy of Copy of Untitled.png"
   alt: ''
 - template: text-component
   component: text-component